Ijaye: 1860 -1862

 By 1860, Ijaye had been built into a prosperous military powerhouse by Kurunmi, comparable to Abeokuta and Ibadan.
 While Kurunmi, who had become a veteran of several wars and an elder statesman, Ibadan had several leaders in successions after the death of Oluyole.
 By 1860, Chief Olugbode was the Baale of Ibadan (meaning lord or owner of the land).
 Among his military chiefs were Ibikunle, Balogun (or war general); and Ogunmola, Otun (meaning Right-hand man).
 The Ijaye war with Ibadan was caused by Ibadan’s attempts to become the sole power in Yorubaland, and Adelu to solidify his rulership in Oyo.
 An opening to clash with Ijaye arose from a particular incidence.
 One Abu, a rich lady in Ijanna, a town under Ijaye, died without a will.
 Her property was supposed to revert to the Alaafin of Oyo, Adelu.
 When he sent messengers to remove her properties to Oyo, Kurunmi’s war boys attacked the messengers and took them captive.
-All efforts by Adelu to settle amicably were rebuffed by Kurunmi, so Adelu ordered Ibadan to declare war on Kurunmi.
+All efforts by Adelu to settle amicably were rebuffed by Kurunmi, so Adelu pleaded Ibadan to declare war on Kurunmi.

 On the 10th of April 1860, at the Ibadan council meeting, Balogun Ibikunle, the war general raised the standard of war against Ijaye.
 Unlike Ibadan with youthful warriors and modern weapons, Kurunmi had put to death several of Ijaye's brave warriors and forbade any chief from acquiring ammunitions to ensure his continuous rulership, so his warriors had to result to fight with bows and arrows.
 Ijaye received support from towns, such as Egba, Ilorin, and Ijebu who saw Ibadan as the main threat and common enemy given her victories against Ijesa, Ekiti, Akoko, and Igbomina countries.
 The Ijaye war lasted two years.
 Ibadan and its allies defeated Ijaye and destroyed the town.
 In retaliation, Egba and Ijebu attacked and took Remo; Ijebu took Iperu and Egba seized Makun.
 These effectively closed the two main trade routes to the coast by the Ibadan.

 In an attack led by Ogunmola, Otun or right-hand man of Ibadan, at Iwawun, cut off food supplies to Ijaye, through Oke-Ogun towns.
 Five of Kurunmi’s sons was caught and killed, which dealt him a severe blow.
 He died in June 1861 and was buried in a secret place by Abogunrin, his head of slaves along with the two slaves who dug his grave.
 When his burial ground was later found, his head was cut off and taken to Adelu, as the custom for holders of Are-ona-kakanfo or Yoruba Field Marshall title demanded.
 Abogunrin took over the rulership of Ijaye town and all of Kurunmi’s treasures and properties including war weapons devolved to Abogunrin.
 He took all civil and military decisions.
 On the 17th of March 1862, Ijaye fell to the hands of the Ibadan army.
 Abogunrin and other chiefs escaped to Abeokuta, where they were allocated portions of land to build their tents and houses to re-establish themselves, named Ago Ijaye.